-The newest email scam is the one that says “check your order”, “your order status” or something similar, from businesses you are likely to shop, including Walmart, Costco, Target and Walgreens, and also from FedEx and NetFlix.
+The newest email and text scam is the one that says “check your order”, “your order status”, “your order cannot be shipped” or something similar, from businesses you are likely to shop, including Walmart, Costco, Amazon, Target and Walgreens, and also from FedEx and NetFlix.

-I’ve gotten fraudulent emails from those scam senders in recent weeks, and maybe you have, too.
+I’ve gotten fraudulent emails and texts recently from those scam senders in recent weeks, and maybe you have, too.

-Some come from websites based in Romania, Ukraine and other Eastern European countries.
+Some scam emails come from websites based in Romania, Ukraine and other Eastern European countries.
 Or not.

 I got one scam email about an order I never placed with Walmart from a scammer at US-based swbell.net.

-And another advising me to track my FedEx shipment from a domain named signaturepoolsuk.
+And another advising me to track my FedEx shipment from the domain signaturepoolsuk.
 No kidding.